pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/1_read_documents_without_type_safety/instructions.md

 final question = polls[0]?.data()?['question'];
 ```

 The type of `question` isn't known.
-Firestore is NoSQL, each field could have several types, so `question` could be a `null` in one document, and a `int` in another document, we would never be able to set any type rules from the database side!
+Firestore is NoSQL, and each field could have several types, so `question` could be a `null` in one document, and a `int` in another document, therefore we would never be able to set any type rules from the database side!

 This requires us to code defensively.
 Type-safety is a very crucial part of using a NoSQL database in our projects.